workshopper/goingnative/exercises/lets_make_something_compile/problem.md

 Your method body should use the standard C `printf()` function to print to standard out (you can also use `cout` for more idiomatic C++ if you dare).
 Simply provide text surrounded by double-quotes: `printf("a string");`.
 You need to print the following line, and don't forget an explicit new-line character:

   "I am a native addon and I AM ALIVE!"

+Finally, nearly always, you must return a value from your function even if it is simply undefined.
+Nan includes serveral functions to accomplish this, such as `NanReturnValue(Handle<Value>)` and `NanReturnUndefined()`.
+At the bottom of your function, return undefined.

 ```cpp
 void Init(Handle<Object> exports) {